mamunurrashid420/devops-mission-4months/K8s/4-persistent-volume/README.md

 - `User Request`: A PVC is a storage request from the user (or Pod).
 It essentially says, "I need some storage that meets these conditions."

 - `Binding`: Kubernetes finds an available PV for a PVC and binds them together.
 Once bound, the PVC and PV stay associated with each other until the PVC is fulfilled.

+## PV and PVC Relationship
+- Persistent volume is a actual storage in the cluster
+- Persistent volume claim is a request sent by the pod to use that storage.